-The Cello Still Sings — A Generational Story of the Holocaust
+The Cello Still Sings — A Generational Story of the Holocaust and the Transformational Power of Music

 In the last weeks of his life, my father disclosed deeply hidden secrets—stories I had never heard, about his survival of the Holocaust.
 As a child, I was haunted by the eerie hush surrounding my parents’ experiences during World War II.
 In the fifth decade of my life, the truth of their history was finally revealed, with one startling revelation.